Baucus: ‘Thank You, Montana’

 When I first ran for statewide office 1973, no one knew me from Adam.
 I needed some advice.

-Senator Mansfield told me if I wanted to run for Congress, it would take a lot of hard work and shoe leather.
+Senator Mansfield told me if I wanted to run for

 I took his advice -- literally.